yuvalmGS/gigaspaces-wiki-jekyll/xap97net/persistency.markdown

 {gdeck:pu implementation type|top}
 {gcard:GigaSpaces NHibernate SQL Data Source Implementation}
-The following code demonstrates how to start an embedded space with GigaSpaces NHibernate {{SqlDataSource}} implementation as its External Data Source.
+The following code demonstrates how to start an embedded space with GigaSpaces NHibernate `SqlDataSource` implementation as its External Data Source.

 {code:java}
 //Create a new space configuration object that is used to start a space